Consider wire welding processes

 Two types of feeders are available, and the choice between the two is based on the diameter of the wire spool.
-Highly portable suitcase feeders designed for 8-inch wire spools are lighter and can be a good fit for applications where space or access are limited.
-A larger version of the suitcase feeder will handle 12-inch spools, which is beneficial when arc-on time is high, because the welding operator won’t have to change the spool as often.
+Highly portable suitcase feeders designed for 8-inch wire spools are lighter and can be a good fit for applications with limited space or access.
+A larger version of the suitcase feeder will handle 12-inch spools.
+This is beneficial when arc-on time is high, because the welding operator won’t have to change the spool as often.
 Typical suitcase feeders weigh about 25 pounds, with the total weight dependent upon the selection of the filler metal and wire spool packaging.

 As technology migrates from the traditional bench-style feeders used in fabrication shops to the portable suitcase feeders used in the field, quality improves in field applications.

 Solving the problem of porosity

 Welding operators commonly raise the concern of porosity in the weld regarding wire processes in the field.
 This problem can stem from using the wrong type of gas, having too much or too little gas flow, or dirt or rust on the material being welded.
 Wire/gas combination or gas delivery issues typically cause porosity.

 Because lack of shielding gas can cause porosity in the weld bead, check that there are no gas flow problems in the MIG gun.
 These problems could include a tear or hole in the gas hose.
 Also check that the MIG gun O-rings are in good condition.